WebAssembly/spec/spectec/test-prose/TEST.md

     - instr is (CALL_REF yy).
     - the value type sequence valtype* is t_1* :: [(REF ?(NULL) yy)].
     - the local index sequence localidx* is [].
+    - the type use yy is valid.
     - The :ref:`expansion <aux-expand-typeuse>` of C is (FUNC t_1* -> valtype'*).
   - Or:
     - instr is (RETURN_CALL_REF yy).
     - valtype* is t_3* :: t_1* :: [(REF ?(NULL) yy)].
     - localidx* is [].
+    - yy is valid.
     - The :ref:`expansion <aux-expand-typeuse>` of C is (FUNC t_1* -> t_2*).
     - the result type C.RETURN is ?(t'_2*).
     - the result type t_2* matches the result type t'_2*.